If you are seeking to claim compensation following an accident in a supermarket, you have come to the right place.

 Choose A Section

-- Determining Compensation For Your Supermarket Accident
+- How Is Compensation Calculated In Supermarket Accident Claims?

-- Understanding Accidents At Supermarkets
+- How Can Accidents In Supermarkets Happen?

 An accident in a supermarket could happen whilst you are shopping or working on the premises.
 It is possible to claim for any psychological or physical harm caused by the accident, as well as any losses you have suffered because of your injury.
 However, you must have a valid personal injury claim for our team to work with you.